There are many more things to do in Cagliari than you’d expect – so many, that even locals hardly get to do them all.

 In Sardinian language, however, Cagliari is called Casteddu, which means castle, a name that refers to the walled medieval city where the doors were closed every night.
 Cagliari is beautiful, and quite unique too.
 Facing the Mediterranean Sea but with mountains at its back; on the hills yet right by a big plane; mixing a variety of architectural styles and layers and layers of history, this is a city worth discovering.

 Cagliari is the perfect destination for a city break, and a great starting point for your Sardinia holidays.
-In this post, I will highlight some of the many things to do in Cagliari, and will share some tips on how to make the most of my beloved hometown.
+Curious to find out more about it?
+Continue reading.

 30 Fabulous Things To Do In Cagliari, Sardinia